marmelab/react-admin/docs/List.md

 -   `total`,
 -   `version`,

-You can also set the `empty` props value to `false` to bypass empty page display and render an empty list instead.
+You can also set the `empty` props value to `false` to bypass the empty page display and render an empty list instead.

 ```
 import { List } from 'react-admin';